 After being unable to take up a 2015 Iolanthe Midwives Award, which I’d received to plan a return to Gaza where I have previously volunteered, in 2019 I was delighted to receive not only the same Award, this time to cover the costs of my journey to Frankfurt for a placement with Frank Louwen’s Breech Clinic, but also the inaugural Iolanthe Mary Cronk Award, created after her death last year to be given to a midwife whose work “aligns with the passions and values of inspirational midwife Mary Cronk.”
 Following in Mary’s footsteps is a real honour.
 You can read about my trip to Frankfurt here, in The Practising Midwife: Taking back breech birth.
 I have also published a book and contributed chapters to two others, including Here We Stand: Women Changing the World, winner of the Bread and Roses Award 2015.

 I have worked for 8 years with the Yorkshire Storks team (you will spot that some of my testimonials refer to my work with Yorks Storks) as well as taken clients of my own in Yorkshire, Lancashire and the Lakes District.
-Birth insurance cover is currently very difficult to get for independent midwives, so while we fundraise for this, I am working as The Online Midwife, with full or part packages of support throughout your antenatal and postnatal period.
+Birth insurance cover is currently very difficult to get for independent midwives, so while we fundraise for this, I am working as The Online Midwife, with full or part packages of support throughout your antenatal and postnatal period, no matter where you live!
+I am also able to take some face-to-face clients in parts of Cumbria and the Lancaster/Morecombe area.
 You can have a free 15 min virtual consultation initially to get a feel for if I can be helpful to you, and then book as many one-off hour sessions as you need.
 Alternatively, choosing a full flat-rate package of support also means I am 24 hours on call for you and your family.
 Click here for more details.